 The first modern novel was written by a Spanish author

 One of the most important cultural facts about Spain is the novel Don Quixote.
 It was written by Cervantes and published in 1605 (the first part) and is considered the first modern novel.
 The full name of the novel is ‘The Ingenious Gentleman Don Quixote of La Mancha’.
-It is also said to being one of the worlds most translated books.
+It is also said to be one of the world’s most translated books.
+Read the novel of Don Quixote to prepare for your next vacation in Spain.

 The tradition of the 12 grapes